 Music plays a central role in the life of St Mary’s, shaping our worship and strengthening our community.
-Since 2024, we’ve been developing an ambitious and inclusive music programme, offering three strands of choral music:
+Since 2024, we have been developing a vibrant and inclusive music programme, centred around three strands of choral music.

-Our Choral Scholars – a core SATB ensemble of four professional singers, augmented for feast days and special services – perform a diverse range of sacred music (introits, motets, psalms, and occasional four-part Mass settings—both unaccompanied and accompanied) from a variety of epochs, in addition to performing as soloists.
+Our Choral Scholars — a core SATB ensemble of four professional singers, augmented for feast days and special services — perform a diverse range of sacred music, including introits, motets, psalms, and four-part Mass settings, both accompanied and unaccompanied.

 Our Community Choir invites adults and teenagers of all abilities to sing more popular liturgical repertoire in a relaxed, informal atmosphere—with no need to read musical notation.
 This group rehearses after Mass on the final Sunday of each month and sings at Mass on the first Sunday of each month.